Need to talk? Call 1800 882 436.

 How is prurigo of pregnancy treated?

-Treatments that can help relieve itching include:
+Treatments that can help relieve your itching include:

-Whenever you use a medicine, cream or lotion, check the list of ingredients to make sure it’s safe to use during pregnancy.
-If you’re not sure,ask your pharmacist.
-Most non-prescription skin care products are safe, but it’s important to avoid certain ingredients while you’re pregnant, such as vitamin A (also called retinol).
+You should only wash once a day, because this can irritate your skin.
+Whenever you use a medicine, cream or lotion, check the list of ingredients to make sure it's safe to use during pregnancy.
+If you are not sure, ask your doctor, midwife or pharmacist.
+Most non-prescription skin care products are safe.
+It is important to avoid certain ingredients while you're pregnant, such as vitamin A (also called retinol).

 If you've tried these treatments and you still feel itchy, talk to your doctor as there are other treatments that can help such as steroid tablets or phototherapy.